 How are chess games timed?

 There are many different approaches used for timing chess matches.
 In the US, one of the most common is to simply give each player a certain amount of time in which to make all of their moves.
-The time required for each move is subtracted from the player’s total allotted time and if all of a player’s time expires before the game is complete, they lose.
+The time taken for each move is subtracted from the player’s total allotted time and if all of a player’s time expires before a checkmate occurs, they lose.
 Other methods involve delays or even additional time added for quick moves.

 Tournaments generally require timed matches.
 The timing approach is outlined for each match using a standard code – the numbers of moves for a given time frame (or ‘G’ to indicate the time is the total allotment for the entire game per player) followed by any incrementing or delay information.
 For example, G/60, 5d means each player gets an hour total to complete all of their moves and there is a 5-second delay after each player’s turn starts, before time is removed.